icpc-scu-community/codeforces-rcpc/README.md

 ## Why does this package exist?

 Lately, Codeforces has used a popular technique to stop scrapers from reaching Codeforces page.
-The technique is using som form of redirction.
+The technique is using some form of redirction.
 This redirection depends on the [**slow** implementation](https://code.google.com/archive/p/slowaes/) of the AES algorithm.

 ## How to use it?